Places

 Directions – From East Warren Road turn onto Plunkton Road and continue to Blueberry Lake.
 Park at north or south end of the lake.

-Sherman Road to Bowen Road
+Sherman Road / Bowen Road/Scrag Town Forest

-Terrain – An out and back walking trail through woodlands, grasslands and farmlands.
+Terrain– An out and back walking trail through woodlands, grasslands and farmlands.

 Birds – Many species of warblers, vireos, woodpeckers, and thrushes as well as Eastern Bluebird, Killdeer, Bobolink, and American Kestrel.

 Directions – From 100 in Waitsfield, take Bridge Street through the Covered Bridge which then turns into East Warren Road.
 At about 4 miles take a sharp left on Sherman Road and park on the side of the road.
 Walk along Sherman Road until you come to Bowen Road.
+Fields, farm pond, mixed woods.
+There is now a parking lot at the end of Bowen Rd and access to Scrag Town Forest.
+Beautiful hike along a brook to beaver ponds at the top of the Northfield Ridge.
+Hardwood forest.

 Lincoln Gap Road

-Terrain – A steep mountain road, first paved, then dirt, which at its highest point, Lincoln Gap, gives access to Vermont’s Long Trail.
+Terrain– A steep mountain road, first paved, then dirt, which at its highest point, Lincoln Gap, gives access to Vermont’s Long Trail.
 The 2.2 mile roundtrip trail to the south, though initially steep, becomes easier, and promises a great view to the west from Sunset Rock.
 The northerly trail affords a longer more strenuous 5.2 mile roundtrip climb to the summit of Mount Abraham.

 Birds – Higher elevation birds like Golden-Crowned Kinglets, Blackpoll, Magnolia, Nashville and Yellow Rumped Warblers.
 Swainson’s Thrush and the elusive Bicknell Thrush.
 Turkey vultures, Red-Tailed, Broad-winged, and Cooper’s Hawks and occasionally the Peregrine Falcon.